-They are part of a wide range of different furniture styles that you will have to choose between when you are looking for a way to store your home cinema equipment and flat screen TV.
+They are part of a wide range of different furniture styles that you will have to choose between when you are looking for a way to store your home cinema equipment and flat-screen TV.

-The main advantage of a corner stand or cabinet, is that it will push right back into the corner of your room and can save you a considerable amount of space.
+The main advantage of a corner stand or cabinet is that it will push right back into the corner of your room and can save you a considerable amount of space.

-Depending on the layout of your room, you may have a choice between locating your equipment along a wall, or possibly using a corner of your room.
+Depending on the layout of your room, you may have a choice between locating your equipment along a wall or possibly using a corner of your room.

 The corners can be a useful place to locate your hardware, as it utilizes an area of your room that is often wasted – and placing your equipment along a wall can often encroach too far into your living space.

-A corner television stand tends to be made from glass, and in many ways they are similar to a standard glass TV stand.
+In previous years, corner television stands tended to be made from glass, and in many ways, they are similar to a standard glass TV stand.

-With this type of stand it is important to carefully consider if your existing AV components will fit.
+With this type of stand, it is important to carefully consider if your existing AV components will fit.

-The shape of these stands means that they are narrower at the back than the front, and so it is critical to consider the depth of AV components to ensure they fit inside.
+The shape of these stands means that they are narrower at the back than the front, so it is critical to consider the depth of AV components to ensure they fit inside.

-Always consider future purchases and try to buy a television stand which offers additional space if you think you may add more audio or video equipment to your TV system in the future.
+Always consider future purchases and try to buy a television stand that offers additional space if you think you may add more audio or video equipment to your TV system in the future.